ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab07.md

 At the due date/time listed, submissions will be disabled, and whatever you have submitted by that time will be your final submission for this lab.

-NO EXCEPTIONS except for true medical/family emergencies with documentation from the Office of Student Life (e.g. hospitalization, death in family).
+NO EXCEPTIONS except for true medical/family emergencies with documentation from the Office of Student Life.
 You are being told NOW to get started and not to put off work on this assignment.